Today I’m going to share how to buy international stocks.

 Perhaps then, the value of holding international stocks is not an increase in returns over time, but the chance to earn more money if the U.S. economy were to underperform over short periods of time.

-At the end of the day, the job of a financial planner is to put the client in the best possible situation for success.
-In my opinion, omitting half of the world economy as an investment seems risky – especially given some periods of performance in the past.
+However, at the end of the day, a financial planner’s job is to put the client in the best possible position for success.
+And in my opinion, omitting half of the world economy is very risky, especially given some periods of performance in the past.

-For my own accounts, and for those of my clients, international economies are included.
+For my own accounts, and our clients, international economies are included.
 While others may disagree, we think including international stocks gives everyone the best chance at investing success.